msjones3/labs/README.md

 {% next %}
 # Check to see if the username and password are correct
-Write a function called credentialsValid() to check to see if a username and password are correct \n Let's assume that the correct username is 'admin' and the correct password is 'secret'
+Write a function called credentialsValid() to check to see if a username and password are correct
+Let's assume that the correct username is 'admin' and the correct password is 'secret'
 ### requirements
 - takes in 2 parameters: username and password